txstc55/ImageMosaicBVH/README.md

 python main.py
 ```

-There is an interface that should guide you through all the trouble to generate an image
+There is an interface that should guide you through all the trouble to generate an image.
+A typical run will be attached at the end for you to go through.

 Note that this project is done with python 3 so maybe it has things that python 2 does not support.
 If you are still using python 2, JUST GO GET PYTHON 3, WHAT IS SO HARD ABOUT IT?